Reducing the Data Volume

 ProcessDetailTop5.
 Once you do that, uberAgent only collects performance data for processes with the highest activity.
 This may lead to a dramatic reduction in data volume.

 ProcessDetailTop5, only the top 5 ProcessDetail metrics are collected based on each of the following criteria:

 - Amount of process I/O read/write operations data volume

 Alternatively, you can filter the processes for which detailed performance data is collected.
 The configuration section

-ProcessDetailFull_Filter makes it possible to whitelist or blacklist processes (whitelisting overrides blacklisting).
-If you are only interested in specific processes, whitelist them.
-On the other hand, if you want to see everything except data from certain processes blacklist those.
+ProcessDetailFull_Filter makes it possible to put processes on an allowlist or denylist.
+The allowlist takes precedence over the denylist.
+If you are only interested in specific processes, put them on the allowlist.
+On the other hand, if you want to see everything except data from certain processes, put them on the denylist.